 The sleek, minimalist design in this wine lounge blends seamlessly with the historic nuances and mission-style architecture of this storied Sonoma Valley resort.

 In this relaxed but luxurious setting, you can choose from more than 50 wines by the glass from handpicked local and international wineries, including cult favorites like Screaming Eagle, Kamen, and Dom Perignon Brut.

-Under the direction of executive chef Bruno Tison and chef de cuisine Andrew Cain, the tantalizing small plate menu features items such as cabernet-braised beef, "grown-up" mac & cheese with lobster and truffles, smoked rabbit, and much more
+The tantalizing small plate menu features items such as steamed mussels with white wine and crème fraiche, "grown-up" mac & cheese with lobster and truffles, escargot, Dungeness crab quesadilla, and much more

 And the name of this lounge?
 It refers to the 38th parallel north, the circle of latitude that crosses Europe, the Mediterranean, Asia, the Pacific, the Atlantic, and North America.
 This imaginary east-west circle encompasses a temperate climate, and some of the world's most iconic wine regions, including Sonoma County.